gsc-aoyama/www4i18n/pages/campus/index.md

 The Application Instructions for Exchange Students applying to the Departmental Exchange Student Program will be available in August.
 Stay tuned to access the documents.

-* Application Instructions for Exchange Students Spring 2019 (English)
+* Application Instructions for Exchange Students Spring 2019 (English) (coming soon)
-* Application Instructions for Exchange Students Spring 2019 (Japanese)
+* Application Instructions for Exchange Students Spring 2019 (Japanese) (coming soon)

 For more details about student life and student support at AGU/GSC, please visit the following website: